AlexWills37/Twizzlers-Manatee-Quest-Simulation/documentation.md

 Every 60 frames, the plaeyr's ccurrent position is logged in the Poll() method.

-### lookingAt \[object name] \[time looked at (seconds)]
+### lookingAt \[object name] \[time looked at (milliseconds)]
 - TelemetryManager.cs, All Scenes

 Every frame, TelemetryManager performs a physics raycast from the player's position and rotation to determine what the player is looking at.
-The data entry will include the name of the game object the player is looking at, along with the amount of time they spent looking at the object (null = 0 full seconds).
-Time is recorded in seconds, rounded down.
+The data entry will include the name of the game object the player is looking at, along with the amount of time they spent looking at the object (null = 0 milliseconds).
+Time is recorded in milliseconds, rounded down.
 The entry will not be sent until the player looks at a new game object.

 **This script uses layers to filter out the game objects it will record!
 In order for the TelemetryManager to log the player as looking at a game object, the following conditions must be met**
 - The game object has the layer `RecordPlayerLookingAt` applied